Council of the Federation Literacy Award

 In 2019, British Columbia will celebrate the achievements of a literacy educator, practitioner or volunteer, honouring their commitment to helping people in B.C. acquire the literacy skills they need to improve their lives.
 In B.C., the award is administered by the Ministry of Education.

 Any individual who has been a resident for at least two years in British Columbia that demonstrates outstanding achievement, innovative practice and excellence in literacy, for the benefit of learners in the province.

-Past winners and individual members of the selection committee and their families are not eligible for the British Columbia Council of the Federation Literacy Award.
+Employees of the Government of British Columbia, individual members of the selection committee, past winners and their families are not eligible for the British Columbia Council of the Federation Literacy Award.

 Each nominee must consent to having his/her name, summary of achievements, and photograph released to the media and included in Government of British Columbia publications for publicity purposes associated with this award.

 What will the Council of the Federation Literacy Award winner receive?

 Recognition will include a medallion, certificate, honorarium, and public promotion.

 Sara Grant, Manager Youth Services, Surrey Libraries